nefarius/Shibari/README.md

 ## Documentation (OUTDATED)

+The linked content isn't updated anymore, use at your own risk 😘

 👉 [Follow this guide to set up wireless (and wired) connection](https://vigem.org/projects/BthPS3/Installation-Guide-Shibari-Edition/)

 👉 [Follow this guide to set up **wired connection only** (USB)](https://vigem.org/projects/BthPS3/Installation-Guide-Shibari-Edition/#get-all-the-files)